slsnow/snowball/wiki/contribution-guide.md

 # Dev Guide

-## Wimdows
-- make sure you have git, node, and yarn installed
+- Verify that git, node, and yarn are installed in your environment.
-    - Optionally Github Desktop and VScode if you like
+    - Optionally GitBash, GitHub Desktop, or VSCode if you like.
-- Create a personal branch
-- Clone the github repo to local machine
+- Clone the github repo
-- In git terminal, navigate to the project directory
+    - Clone using a new branch, and forked repo ideally as well.
-- run `yarn install`
+- From the cloned project directory, run `yarn install`
-- run `yarn run start` to build locally
+- Run `yarn run start` to build locally in development mode.
+    - In development mode, you can make and see live edits.
-    - Site Search only works during deploy
+    - Note: Site Search doesn't work in development mode.
+It only works during a full build.
+- Create a PR
-- Create a PR, when/if it's merged github actions will auto deploy
+    - When/if it's merged to main, GitHub actions will auto deploy, test, and build to the pages site.

-## Linux